ilex-paraguariensis/yerbamate/docs/README.md

 ## Experiment Definition

 Maté uses python to define hyperparameters of an experiment.
-An experiment is a combination of a model, trainer, and data loader.
-An experiment is defined in the experiments module.
+An experiment is a combination of a model, trainer, and data loader and is defined in the experiments module.

 ```python